hwaleh/hwaleh.github.io/index.md

 <li>Performed demand forecasting using a variety of time series analysis methods including ARIMA and lstm models.</li>

+<li>Performed ensemble learning for prediction using different data sets.</li>

 <li>Created reports and met with executives to discuss results and plans. </li>
 <br><br>

 <u>Machine Learning Intern-</u>
 <i> Bourbaki Group</i> <br>

-<li>Collaborated with a team of interns to develop a machine learning tool that predicts the output of organic chemical equations based on visual inputs.</li>
+<li>Collaborated with a team of interns to develop a machine learning tool that predicts the output of organic chemical equations based on line diagram inputs.</li>

+<li>Researched state of the art models and performed transfer learning with these models to allow the tool to work with hand drawn and computer generated inputs.</li>

 <li>This tool was able to accurately recognize organic chemical structures whether they were hand drawn or computer generated. </li>
 <br><br>